 Background: Fresh Arts is the Arts Programme for North Bristol NHS Trust.
-Dance for Dementia is based on a successful pilot project in Elgar Unit, Southmead Hospital in February / March 2020 which offered older, long stay patients on the unit enjoyment, engagement and an invitation to dance and move creatively.
+Dance for Dementia was initiated and created by The Original Spinners together with Fresh Arts.
+It is based on a successful pilot project in Elgar Unit, Southmead Hospital in February / March 2020 which offered older, long stay patients on the unit enjoyment, engagement and an invitation to dance and move creatively.
 Weekly dance sessions are run on the wards in North Bristol Trust, Weston General and the BRI.